 There is a collection of my early essays, Evelyn Avenue and Elsewhere.
-If you would like a copy (1.3 MB • PDF), send an e-mail to email@example.com.
+If you would like a copy (1.3 MB • PDF), send an e-mail to firstname.lastname@example.org.
 This is absolutely free.
-None of your information will be used for marketing purposes.
+None of your information will be used for marketing or any nefarious purpose.

 Evelyn Avenue and Elsewhere is not intended for children.
 There is an explicit scene and some strong profanity.